TV Tropes Needs Your Help

 - Trick attempts to soothe Wilkins with his promise that the Slayers won't be much of a threat in prison, but the Mayor feels that they don't have enough evidence to put 'em away.
 He menaces at Mr. Trick that he had better "come up with a more efficient solution."

-- Villainous Rescue: Faith staking Trick before he can chomp on Buffy.
+- Villainous Rescue: On seeing Trick throttling Buffy, Faith is clearly tempted by the opportunity to do a runner, but she dusts Trick before he can chop on his prey.
 They lock eyes for a moment, with Buffy looking grateful and confused.

 - Walk In Chime In: Wesley is obviously quite taken with Cordelia, and she flutters her eyes.
 Giles struts past him like a shark and mutters, "She's a student."